gerencianet/gn-api-sdk-ios/README.md

 [gnApi fetchPaymentMethods:method];
 ```

-If you want to generate a boleto instead of paying with a credit card you just need to init the `GNMethod` object with the name `kGNMethodNameBoleto`
+If you want to generate a boleto instead of paying with a credit card you just need to init the `GNMethod` object with the name `kGNMethodNameBoleto`.

 This project already includes a sample application.
-To use it clone this repo, install dependencies with `pod install` and open with XCode.
+To use it just clone this repo, install dependencies with `pod install` and open with XCode.

 ## License